up to ₹46,800 easily

-Liquid funds are a class of debt funds that predominantly invest in short-term high-credit quality fixed-income market instruments.
+Liquid funds are a class of debt funds that predominantly invest in high-quality fixed instruments that mature within 91 days.
 The asset allocation of liquid funds is made towards certificates of deposit, treasury bills, commercial papers, and so on.
-This article covers the following:

-Liquid funds are debt funds that invest in instruments such as certificates of deposit, treasury bills, commercial papers, and other debt securities that mature within 91 days.
+Liquid funds are debt funds that invest in fixed-income securities such as certificates of deposit, treasury bills, commercial papers, and other debt securities that mature within 91 days.
 Liquid funds do not come with a lock-in period.
-The redemption of liquid funds is processed within 24 hours on business days.
+The redemption requests of liquid funds are processed within 24 hours on business days.

-Liquid funds are least risky among all classes of debt funds.
+Liquid funds are the least risky among all classes of debt funds.
 The NAV doesn’t fluctuate too frequently as the underlying assets have maturity period in the range of 60 days to 91 days.
 This prevents the NAV of liquid funds from getting impacted by the underlying asset price fluctuations.
 However, there might be a chance of a sudden drop in NAV.
 This can happen due to an abrupt decline in the credit rating of the underlying security.
 In simple words, liquid funds are not entirely risk-free, but safer than most other classes of mutual funds.

 Liquid funds, like all mutual funds, levy a fee to manage investments, called ‘expense ratio’.
 The Securities and Exchange Board of India (SEBI) has mandated the expense ratio to be under 2.25%.
 Considering the hold till maturity strategy of the fund manager, liquid funds maintain a lower expense ratio to offer comparatively higher returns over a short period.

 Liquid funds are exclusively for investing the surplus cash over a short duration, say up to three months.
 Such a short horizon helps to realise the full potential of the underlying securities.
 In case you have a longer investment horizon of up to one year, then you may consider investing in ultra-short-term funds to get relatively higher returns.